SACHSTech/ICS4U-native-gr11review-part2v3/README.md

 ### a) Code Solutions
 * within a group of two or three, each of your coding to your own branch, code your solutions in VS Code.
-* Each member must pick a problem from each section (Methods, FileIO, Array - One Dimensional 1 Loop, Array - One Dimensional 2 Loops, Two Dimensional Arrays)
+* Each member must pick a problem from each section (Methods, FileIO, Arrays - Part A, Arrays - Part B)
 * commit and push changes to appropriate development branches in github.
 * merge tested and completed solutions to the main branch.
 * use proper style conventions for variable names and comments.